xhuseyin/market/README.md

 ## Folder Structure

+## Folder Structure

-- api &nbsp;&nbsp; ->                JSON server is responsible for servicing data https://market-api-v4.herokuapp.com/
+- **api**: JSON server responsible for servicing data.
+[Market API Vercel](https://market-api-vercel.vercel.app)
-- assets/icons &nbsp;&nbsp; ->       SVG files
+- **assets/icons**: SVG files
-- components &nbsp;&nbsp; ->         Reusable components only for a Features
+- **components**: Reusable components, specifically designed for features.
-- features &nbsp;&nbsp; ->           Features are responsible for more stuff than presentational components
+- **features**: Responsible for more functionality than just presentational components.
-- pages &nbsp;&nbsp; ->              The application's home page.
-Features components are combined here
+- **pages**: The application's home page where feature components are combined.
-- theme/colors &nbsp;&nbsp; ->       Keeps colors to use throughout the application
+- **theme/colors**: Store colors to use throughout the application.
-- theme/devices &nbsp;&nbsp; ->      Device media definitions
+- **theme/devices**: Device media definitions.
-- theme/sizes &nbsp;&nbsp; ->        Device sizes for responsive desing
+- **theme/sizes**: Device sizes for responsive design.
-- store &nbsp;&nbsp; ->              It manages and centralizes application state.
-Reducers are responsible for taking in two things: previous state.
-Then they reduce it (read it return) to one entity: the new updated instance of state.
+- **store**: Manages and centralizes application state.
+Reducers take in previous state and reduce it to a new updated instance of state.

 ## Tech Stack